 Developmental Milestone #3: Rolling

-Rolling is a critical milestone that emerges in the first six months but exactly when varies hugely between babies.
-Most babies prefer to roll back to tummy first but this will also vary between different children.
+Rolling is a critical milestone that emerges in the first six months but when varies hugely between babies.
+Most babies prefer to roll back to their tummy first but this will also vary between different children.
 When and which way your baby rolls is not important, it is just important that they do.
 Rolling takes a lot of strength from core tummy muscles and it’s these muscles that are vital for crawling next and also for general postural control in your toddler.